 How To Make A Pie Crust By Hand

 Before we begin.
 It’s super important your to talk about temperature when making a pie crust.
 Your ingredients should be COLD.
 Cold, Cold, Cold.
 You want cold butter.
 Cold water.
 Cold shortening.
 I have even heard of people putting their flour in the freezer (although I don’t get that far).
 Just make sure before you begin, your ingredients are cold.

-Step 10 and 11: Add in a tablespoon of ice water one at a time and then stir.
+- Add water.
+Add in a tablespoon of ice water one at a time and then stir.
 The amount of water you add will vary depending on the weather (and humidity).
 So add one tablespoon at a time, and then stir together.

-Step 12: If making a double crust, then divide the dough (again a kitchen scale works best for this) and shape into a round disc and wrap in plastic wrap.
+- Refrigerate crust.
+If making a double crust, then divide the dough (again a kitchen scale works best for this) and shape into a round disc and wrap in plastic wrap.
 And refrigerate for at least 30 minutes!